Municipal-GIS-Partners/sam3/object-boxes/ARCHITECTURE.md

   - `process_page_with_tiling`: splits page into overlapping tiles (default 1200 px tiles, 128 px overlap), filters boxes per tile, runs SAM3 on each tile, stitches overlays, accumulates scores/colors.
 - **Segmentation flow**
   - Normalizes user boxes from drawing page size to page size.
-  - For each page: render page → select per‑page boxes → tiled inference → overlay masks → return per‑page payload.
+  - Proposal + segmentation: if a user box is provided (no text prompt), the first box is used as a template; we run template matching per tile to propose similar boxes, then pass those boxes to SAM3 for refinement.
+If template search fails, we fall back to the provided boxes.
+Text prompt path uses the tiling path directly.
-  - Text prompt path uses same tiling (runs prompt on each tile).
+  - For each page: render page → proposal (if applicable) → tiled inference → overlay masks → return per‑page payload.
 - **Error handling**
   - 64 MB upload cap with 413 handler.
   - Safe guards for missing doc/page and missing inputs.